Seattle-area employers rethink the rules on masking, vaccines as pandemic takes a new turn

 Under existing state law, employers must verify employees’ vaccination status and require in-office masking for unvaccinated employees.
 On Wednesday, Inslee said that fully vaccinated Washingtonians should mask up in public indoor spaces in high-risk counties — but didn’t make it a requirement.

-Many local employers, such Zillow, already require employees to be masked in the office.
+Many local employers, such as Zillow, already require employees to be masked in the office.

 But others had taken advantage of the recent easing of state masking guidelines, and now were having to reconsider their mask-optional policies.

-At Starbucks, a source close the company confirmed it was “currently evaluating whether to make changes” to its existing mask policy, which allows fully vaccinated workers and customers to go without masks in Starbucks stores, unless required by state or local law.
+At Starbucks, a source close to the company confirmed it was “currently evaluating whether to make changes” to its existing mask policy, which allows fully vaccinated workers and customers to go without masks in Starbucks stores, unless required by state or local law.

 Weyerhaeuser spokesperson Karl Wirsing said vaccinated employees currently could be in its Pioneer Square office without masks, but acknowledged the company was “closely monitoring developments” around variants.
 “We may make changes to our safety protocols as the situation evolves.”